ItProjectsSchool/JsDestructuring/README.md

 console.log('Age is '+men.age);
 console.log('Height is '+men.info.height);
 console.log('Weight is '+men.info.weight);
-console.log('Hair color is '+men.info.hairColor);
+console.log('Hair colour is '+men.info.hairColour);

 Results:
 Name is Mark
 Age is 20
 Height is 180
 Weight is 75
-Hair color is black
+Hair colour is black

 It is an ordinary way, but there are some disadvantages to it.
 And the major one is a long code.
 You can easily make a typo that will result in an error.